polman97/Vehicle-Combat-Simulator/README.md

 - allows you to simulate 1000 head on fights between the 2 tanks in one go, and outputs the results.

+to run the app simply download the zip releases, unzip it and run the .exe inside

 the app should work on all platforms.
 This is my first time writing a program of any kind, and I have little coding experience, so don't take the results as facts. feel free to contact me on discord @viktorpvolman if you have any questions or suggestions.